 The aircraft operations program learning outcomes are as follows.
 Graduates will be able to:

 a.
-Apply learning in mathematics, science, and applied sciences to aviation and aircraft operation disciplines;
+Apply learning in mathematics, science, and applied sciences to maintenance-related disciplines; b.

-b.
 Analyze and interpret aeronautical and aircraft technical data;

 c.
-Work effectively on flight crews, and multi-disciplinary and diverse teams;
+Work effectively on maintenance crews, and

+multi-disciplinary and diverse teams;